 Simple relaxation techniques such as deep breathing can be an effective way of helping you to deal with stress.
-Long term music.
+Long term

+Plan time to relax, even if it's just having a long bath or listening to music.
 Try to have a good night's sleep.
 Relaxation techniques can be useful for a lot of people in helping them to feel more able to cope.
-There are many types of relaxation classes available such as meditation, yoga and Pilates.
+There are many types of relaxation classes available such as meditation, yoga and Tai Chi.